anmolbagga/WhatsAppAutomation/README.md

 # WhatsAppAutomation

 **Prerequisite to run the project**
-* Whatsapp should be installed and login to whatsapp with a user
+* Whatsapp should be installed and user should be logged in to whatsapp
-* Add a contact "Anmol" with phone number +91 9868096126 in your contact list.
-We will use this user "Anmol" to send doc
+* There should be atleast 1 contact added and present in the contact list
 * Appium server should be running http://localhost:4723/wd/hub
-* Please change the capabilities based on the phone you are running this test/project.
+* Please change the capabilities in the "BaseTest" class based on the phone you want to test on.

 **Information about the project**